 Extremely vulnerable people

-Clinically extremely vulnerable (CEV) people have health conditions that mean they could be at higher risk of severe illness from coronavirus.
+Clinically extremely vulnerable (CEV) people have health conditions which mean they could be at higher risk of severe illness from coronavirus.

 Get help and support

-If you need help with food, medicines, social isolation/loneliness or just general support while you are shielding, please contact us on 0344 8008020 - select option 1 then option 4.
+If you need help with food, medicines, social isolation or loneliness or just general support, our helplines remain open.
+Contact us on 0344 8008020 - select option 1, then option 4.